NonsoSk/DATA-EXPLORATION-AND-RFM-ANALYSIS-OF-SALES-DATA/README.md

 In order of Recency, we can say they (Euro Shopping Channel and La Rochelle Gifts) are the most recent customers

 Still on the customer analysis, I went further to answer the following questions:
-	 Top three customers that generate the highest revenue for the company?
+- Top three customers that generate the highest revenue for the company?
-	 Top three (3) customers with the highest orders
+- Top three (3) customers with the highest orders
-	 Top 3 most active / Most recent customers
+- Top 3 most active / Most recent customers

-Top three customers that generate the highest revenue for the company
+**Top three customers that generate the highest revenue for the company**

 ```
 WITH RFM AS